jim-meyer/trailcam-dataset/README.md

 # The Images

 Most of the images in The Dataset were acquired using a variety of make and models of trailcams.
-Further, even for the same model trailcam images may be of different size and quality due to various trailcam settings being purposely altered to collect more widly varying images.
+Further, even for the same model trailcam images may be of different size and quality due to various trailcam settings being purposely altered to collect more widely varying images.
 Some examples of variables that were purposely varied:

 - Camera height, pitch, roll and yaw
 - Time of year.
 Spring, summer, fall, winter.